Thermoplastic-sheathed cable: Australia and New Zealand

 Prior to the introduction of TPS cable, tough rubber sheathed (TRS) cable was used.
 Because of this, TPS is sometimes referred to as "tough plastic sheathed".

 Flat TPS is more common than circular, and is used for fixed wiring of domestic and industrial lighting, power outlets, appliances, and HVAC units.
 Circular TPS is common in industrial and commercial installations but generally not in domestic installations.
 It may be more difficult to strip the outer sheathing from circular TPS than from flat TPS.

 United Kingdom

-In the UK, thermoplastic-sheathed cable in twin and earth (or T and E) format has the circuit protective conductor (CPC or Cearth) uninsulated (bare) and of reduced diameter compared to the main cores.
+In the UK, thermoplastic-sheathed cable in twin and earth (or T and E) format has the circuit protective conductor (CPC or Earth) uninsulated (bare) and of reduced diameter compared to the main cores.
 Green and yellow sleeving is sold separately, to be applied at the ends.

 The cross section on the main conductors is given first, and then the cross-section of the CPC.